marcitt/Conclude/README.md

 ```
 npm run dev
 ```
-Navigate to the link provided and you should be able to see the frontend running.
+Navigate to the link provided e.g. http://localhost:5173/ and you should be able to see the frontend running on the browser.

 # Connecting Frontend and Backend
-To enable the frontend and backend to communicate simply make sure you have run `python server.py` and `npm run dev` in two seperate split terminals.
+To enable the frontend and backend to communicate simply make sure you have run `python server.py` and `npm run dev` in two seperate terminals - you can do this in vscode by creating a split terminal.
 This will mean the backend and frontend are both running at the same time and should be able to interact with each other.

 That should be everything :)